Ceratogyrus darlingi

 ☠️ Venom

-There is no species-specific antivenom used in routine pet-keeping practice.
-Do not handle this spider, do not force interactions, and plan enclosure work so that defensive contact is unlikely.
-Seek medical advice after any serious bite, allergic reaction, breathing difficulty, spreading symptoms, or bite involving a child or vulnerable person.
+Routine pet care does not use a species-specific antivenom for these bites.
+Avoid handling, work the enclosure so contact is unlikely, and seek medical advice after a serious bite, allergic reaction, breathing difficulty, spreading symptoms, or any bite involving a child or vulnerable person.

 🌍 Distribution